bikathi/design-patterns/01-creational-patterns/01-factory-method/04-uses-pros-and-cons.md

 - *Open/Close Principle* - you can introduce new types of products into the program without breaking existing client code.

 # Cons
-- It may become very complicated as a ton of new subclasses are required to implement the patter.
+- It may become very complicated as a ton of new subclasses are required to implement the pattern.